 Georgia is situated at the crossroads of Europe and Asia.
 The country regained its independence in 1991, declaring its aspiration to join the European and Euro-Atlantic world and to regain its place in the European family to which Georgia has always belonged.

-Georgia is a country situated on the crossroad of Europe and Asia.
-From the south-east it has a border with Azerbaijan, from the south – with Armenia and Turkey, from the north – with Russia.
-The western part of Georgia is washed by the Black Sea.
-Tbilisi is a capital of Georgia founded in the fifth century.
+Georgia is situated in the Eastern European region of South Caucasus.
+In the southeast, it has a border with Azerbaijan, in the south with Armenia and Turkey, and in the north with Russia.
+The western part of Georgia meets the Black Sea, which connects Georgia physically to the European Union.
+The ancient capital of Georgia, Tbilisi, was founded in the fifth century.

 Georgia’s capital Tbilisi is an ancient center of Caucasus.
 Its history counts 16 centuries.
 From the IV century Tbilisi is a hub of Georgian identity and allures all Georgian within.

 The Capital is spread on 720 square kilometers.
 Lying on the banks of the Mtkvari (Kura) River 380-600 meters above sea level, Tbilisi bounded by south foot-fills of the Saguramo Range to the north, Iori plain’s northwest segment to the east and various endings of the Trialeti Range to the west and south.

 Tbilisi has mildly warm humid subtropical climate.
 Typically winter is mildly cold and summer is hot.
 Average annual temperature is 12,7 °C; temperature in January is 0,9 °C and in July 24,4 °C.